yoctoproject/poky/documentation/overview-manual/yp-intro.rst

 Features
 --------

-The following list describes features and advantages of the Yocto
+Here are features and advantages of the Yocto Project:
-Project:

 -  *Widely Adopted Across the Industry:* Many semiconductor, operating system, software, and service vendors adopt and support the Yocto